Last Updated On:

 83% of the influencers show interest in working with the same brand again, provided they are given creative freedom.
 Also, brands need to treat the influencers respectfully and appreciate their work.
 Around 54% of the influencer report they won’t work with companies who behave disrespectfully towards them.

 Both disrespect and too strict of guidelines can negatively affect the overall quality and impact of your campaign.
+Know that this can lead to the wastage of your financial investment on the campaign and impact your budget adversely.

 Example: Naked Juice